Some students in Years 10-13 will also undertake public exams, details of these can be found here.

 As in key stage 3, we know and understand that the process is not exact, and we want all students to achieve as highly as possible.
 The MEG should not be seen as a target but a means to gauge if they are making progress.
 Some young people will outperform their MEG if they truly dedicate themselves to their studies, whilst others may do less well if they don’t commit to their studies.

-Please note, that due to that nature of some course, students may sit exams for certain modules or have to produce non-exam assessments (NEA) e.g., coursework, controlled assessments at certain points in both year 10 or 11 and you will be notified accordingly.
+Please note, that due to that nature of some courses, students may sit exams for certain modules or have to produce non-exam assessments (NEA) e.g., coursework, controlled assessments at certain points in both year 10 or 11 and you will be notified accordingly.
 These will go towards their GCSE / level 2 qualification.

 Year 10

 In year 10 sit two assessments as in the lower school: in January and June.
 The first report will contain information including their MEG (see above) as well as a Progress indicator.
-As the students have only just started the course, even though they may have studied the subject lower down the school, then the progress indicator at this stage represents whether at this stage in the teacher professional opinion they are likely:

 As the students are at an early stage in their 2-year journey of this stage then we understand that some sections of the course may not have been covered and that there is time for students to create links, process which may come later in their journey to make connections to prior learning.
 Or sections/topics that they may be more familiar with, and this may then increase the likelihood of them performing well and possibly achieving or exceeding their MEG.